 If the Judge is satisfied that the aggravating element is proven, he/she must state so in open court and increase the sentence (i.e. over that which would otherwise have been imposed).
 Alternatively, if the court concludes that an offence was aggravated by hostility without it being opened by the prosecution in court, the Judge may state in open court that the offence was aggravated by hostility and increase the sentence accordingly.
-Statistics for the numbers of defendants prosecuted at court / sentenced at court on this basis are available for the 2014/15 and 2015/16 financial years only.
+Statistics for the numbers of defendants prosecuted at court / sentenced at court on this basis are only available from 2014/15.